Understanding rental car insurance benefits

 Rental car insurance covers Capital One cardholders using their eligible cards to pay for the full rental agreement.

 Authorized users must be named in the rental agreement in order to be covered.
-Contact a benefit administrator listed in your Benefits Guide, as some terms and conditions apply.
+Contact the benefit administrator listed in your Cardholder Benefits Guide, as some terms, conditions and exclusions apply.
+Not all cards are eligible for cardholder benefits.